Jinnana32/onhand/database-schema.md

   amount DECIMAL(12, 2) NOT NULL,
-  frequency TEXT NOT NULL, -- 'monthly', 'weekly', 'one_time' category TEXT NOT NULL DEFAULT 'other', -- 'salary', 'project', 'other' next_payment_date DATE, -- For recurring income payment_date DATE, -- For one-time income is_active BOOLEAN DEFAULT true, created_at TIMESTAMPTZ DEFAULT NOW(), updated_at TIMESTAMPTZ DEFAULT NOW()
+  frequency TEXT NOT NULL, -- 'monthly', 'weekly', 'one_time' category TEXT NOT NULL DEFAULT 'other', -- 'salary', 'project', 'other' next_payment_date DATE, -- For recurring income or expected date for one-time payment_date DATE, -- For one-time income (when received) is_received BOOLEAN DEFAULT false, -- For one-time payments: true if already received is_active BOOLEAN DEFAULT true, created_at TIMESTAMPTZ DEFAULT NOW(), updated_at TIMESTAMPTZ DEFAULT NOW()